 Everything you need to know about Elementor

-You can basically use Elementor without any knowledge in HTML, PHP, or CSS – which makes it possible to enjoy the rewarding facilities of an all-inclusive page builder without breaking the bank.
+You can basically use page builder without any knowledge in HTML, PHP, or CSS – which makes it possible to enjoy the rewarding facilities of an all-inclusive page builder without breaking the bank.

 With tens of comprehensive and easy-to-understand templates, Elementor gives you a place to build from if you feel you don’t have the skill or time to start from scratch.
 The drag-and-drop functionality lets you bring content widgets into the page and place them anywhere you like.